czythu/scCancer/README.md

 if(!checkPkg("xgboost")) install.packages("xgboost")
 ```

-if errors occur when installing "NNLM" or "edgeR", you may install them from the .tar.gz file:
+if errors occur when installing "NNLM", "edgeR" or "harmony", you may install them from the .tar.gz file:

 https://cran.r-project.org/src/contrib/Archive/NNLM/

 https://bioconductor.org/packages/release/bioc/html/edgeR.html

+We noticed that directly installing harmony from CRAN might meet this bug: [harmony/issues/](https://github.com/immunogenomics/harmony/issues/159),
+you may download the source package from https://github.com/immunogenomics/harmony/releases/tag/0.1. to run scCombination.

 2. If you have already installed the above dependencies, you have 2 ways to run scCancer2.0: